agathoklisx/libved/README.md

  * Also included a very minimal executable that can be used to test the code.
  * This executable can be compiled also as static with gcc, but not with tcc.

- * To test the editor issue:
+ * To test the editor issue (using gcc as the default compiler):

    cd src && make veda-shared && make run

+   * to enable regular expression support issue:

+   cd src && make HAS_REGEXP=1 veda-shared && make run

- * or with tcc
+ * or with the tcc compiler

-   cd src && make CC=tcc veda-shared && make run
+   cd src && make CC=tcc HAS_REGEXP=1 veda-shared && make run

  * (this will open the source files of itself)